 All educators are required to submit a background check with a license application or every five years.
 License applications and background checks are always due by June 30.
 Applications and background checks are submitted online using the Educator Licensing Online (ELO) system.
 The DPI no longer accepts paper applications or payment by check.

 WEAC members uphold and exhibit high professional standards of excellence in the licensing process.
 While keeping your license up-to-date and submitting regular background checks is the responsibility of the license holder, your union is here to help you.
-If you have questions related to your license please send us a message.
+If you have questions related to your license, need assistance navigating ELO please send us a message.
+We’ll respond quickly.